Analysis of Economics Data: Further

 - ECS 36B Software Development and Object-oriented programming

-- ECS 36C Data Structures, Algorithms and Programming (was ECS
+- ECS 36C Data Structures, Algorithms and Programming.

 MATHEMATICS COURSES

-Mathematics courses are listed here with detailed syllabi here.
+Mathematics courses with detailed syllabi are listed here.

 To strengthen mathematics for economics take more advanced courses